timothydplatt/AI-Dice-Game/README.md

 I first started out by playing the game several times and printing out different properties and function output to understand how actions, states, rewards and probabilities etc were all represented.
 Additionally, I also studied the code that was already in place to familiarise myself before diving into building a solution - it was a worthwhile endeavour and I noticed little quirks which may have confused me otherwise e.g. the states of the game are always sorted in ascending order.

 ### Value Iteration
 After selections some sensible default values for my discount_factor (𝛾) and theta (θ) I immediately jumped into trying to translate the value iteration function psuedo code from our course material and the modules recommended reading.
+The value iteration algorithm presented in the course material looks as follows:

+* Could use q table...

 ```
 XXX